List of animals awarded human credentials: Oreo Collins (high school diploma)

 Oreo C. Collins (born around 2007) is a tuxedo cat who gained notoriety when she received a diploma from Jefferson High School Online in 2009, although her age was misrepresented in order to qualify.
 The sting was an investigative operation by the Better Business Bureau of Central Georgia headed by Kelvin Collins, Oreo's owner.

 Zoe D. Katze (psychotherapist and hypnotherapy certifications)

-Zoe D. Katze ("Zoe the Cat" in German) was a housecat owned by psychologist Steve K. D. Eichel.
+Zoe D. Katze ("Zoe the Cat" in German) was a house cat owned by psychologist Steve K. D. Eichel.
 Around 2001, Eichel obtained a psychotherapy certification for his cat from the American Psychotherapy Association and several hypnotherapy credentials from other organizations.
 The certification of Zoe has been cited in several books and articles on credentialing scams, and has appeared in psychology and forensic curricula.
 Eichel also served as the consultant to the BBC investigation that led to the certification of George the cat by several UK hypnosis associations.